Ben Cuimermara Taylor

-Benedict "Ben" Taylor AM, also known as Cuimara (born 15 October 1938) is a Noongar elder from the south-west of Western Australia.
+Benedict "Ben" Taylor, also known as Cuimara (born 15 October 1940) is a Noongar elder from the south-west of Western Australia.
 Taylor is a well-known Indigenous activist.

 Early life

 Taylor grew up in Walebing, near New Norcia.
 His mother, Queenie Harris born in 1906 in Norseman, Western Australia and his father Rosendo "Andy" (from Yued country) was born in 1903 in New Norcia, Western Australia.

 His parents met while at the Moore River Native Settlement and ran away together.
 According to Ben, they got married at the Catholic Church in New Norcia on 9 March 1926.